KelvinPompey-40718390/sem-project-group6/use-cases/use-case-5.md

 ## MAIN SUCCESS SCENARIO

-1.User selects report option.
+1. User selects report option.
-2. User Retrieve Top Populated Countries in a Continent .
+2. User selects a continent.
-3. A report is generated  to input a continent name to retrieve the top populated countries in that continent.
+3. User enters a value for `N`.
+4. A report is produced for the selected continent; sorted Largest to Smallest population.

 ## EXTENSIONS

-2. **Retrieve Top N Populated Countries in a Continent **:
-1. A report is generated based on a continent name to retrieve the top N populated countries in that continent.
+2. **User enters invalid value**
+    1. User is prompted to enter a correct value, `N`.

 ## SUB-VARIATIONS

 None.